 168g (171g for mmWave variant)

 Google Pixel 4a 5G alternatives

-- Galaxy A71 5G and A51 5G (~$500) – Depending on where you get them from, Samsung’s 5G mid-rangers can be bought for about the same price as the Pixel 4a 5G.
-We find their performance a bit lackluster, but they provide niceties like a microSD card slot, more versatile cameras, and bigger batteries.
+- Galaxy A52 5G – Depending on where you get them from, Samsung’s 5G mid-ranger can be bought for about the same price as the Pixel 4a 5G.
+We find its performance a bit lackluster, but it provided niceties like a microSD card slot, more versatile cameras, and bigger batteries.
 The Galaxy A53 has also already launched, but it costs more and we haven’t reviewed it yet.

-To see a full list of Google Pixel 4a 5G alternatives, head here.
+To see a more comprehensive list of Google Pixel 4a 5G alternatives, head here.